alexdisdier/react-helium/README.md

 ## Getting Started

-If you wish to use this component library in your project.
+If you wish to use this components' library in your project.

 ```bash
 npm install react-helium